Breast Cancer Society of Canada

 OVERVIEW

-Breast Cancer Society of Canada is a 1-star rated charity with no financial transparency and little reporting on its programs and their results.
+Breast Cancer Canada is a 1-star rated charity with no financial transparency and little reporting on its programs and their results.
 The charity has persistently high fundraising costs leading to overhead spending outside of Charity Intelligence’s reasonable range.
-In 2021, fundraising costs were 78% of donations.
+In 2022, fundraising costs were 75% of donations.

-Founded in 1991, Breast Cancer Society of Canada (BCSC) fundraises and provides grants for breast cancer research in Canada.
+Founded in 1991, Breast Cancer Canada, formerly Breast Cancer Society of Canada, fundraises and provides grants for breast cancer research in Canada.
 BCSC aims to save lives through education and research.
-The charity reports that 27,400 Canadian women will be diagnosed with breast cancer each year, and 5,100 will die from the disease.
-BCSC funds research projects translating previous testing results into medical tools and treatments.
+The charity reports that 28,000 Canadian women will be diagnosed with breast cancer each year, and 5,100 will die from the disease.

-As part of its commitment to the London Health Sciences Institute, BCSC funded nine projects by researchers in training in F2021.
-The funding was awarded to masters, Ph.D., and post-doctoral students, from Western University
+Breast Cancer Canada also spent $634k on research (45% of program spending).
+In F2022, its largest grants went to London Health Sciences Foundation ($250k), Dalhousie Medical Research Foundation ($84), and Ontario Institute for Cancer ($51k).
+Breast Cancer Canada's grant to London Health Sciences Foundation funded nine projects by researchers in training in F2022.
+The funding was awarded to masters, Ph.D., and post-doctoral students from Western University.

 My anchor